Kyczan/dotfiles/README.md

 # dotfiles
 my configuration dotfiles
+`install.sh` installs below applications and do some configuration.
+Use it without any warranty!

 ## i3
 To run properly i3 based on this configuration you have to install following programs: